Table of Contents

 Activate No Conflict Mode and Move JS to Body

-If inserting the scripts from the Slider Revolution Plugin into the footer did not resolve the issue, you can turn on a No Conflict mode that will help prevent conflicts with installed themes, third-party plugin(s) and other Slider Revolution internal libraries.
+If inserting the Slider Revolution Plugin scripts into the footer did not resolve the issue, you can turn on a No Conflict mode to help prevent conflicts with installed themes, third-party plugin(s), and other Slider Revolution internal libraries.

 Technical note: Activating this mode calls the